A lone zebra in a herd of wildebeest - can you spot it?

 beside its shrinking shores."

 ~ Dear Wandering Wildebeest, Irene Latham

-The wildebeest is an antelope native to Africa, known for its odd shape and markings between the front and back.
-Some species undergo mass migrations which coincide with annual patterns or rain and grass growth.
-While having the appearance of a frenzy when encountering predators, recent research has shown a herd of wildebeest possesses what is known as a "swarm intelligence", whereby the animals systematically explore and overcome obstacles as one.
-For this reason, perhaps, a group of wildebeests is called a "confusion."
+What's gnu, wildebeest?
+The wildebeest (also called a gnu) is an antelope native to Africa, known for its odd shape and markings between the front and back.
+Some species undergo mass migrations which coincide with annual patterns or rain and grass growth leading to huge herds also known as "implausibilities" or "confusions."
+Interestingly, recent research has shown a herd of wildebeest possesses what is known as a "swarm intelligence", whereby the animals systematically explore and overcome obstacles as one.
+While having the appearance of a frenzy when encountering predators, their overall behavior as a group, may benefit the overall herd through a communicated and localized assessment of risk.
 Wildebeest often graze in mixed herds with zebra, which gives heightened awareness of potential predators.
 Can you pick out the lone zebra in the herd of wildebeest? 🦓

 Zebras and Wildebeests